 Abstract

 Software for simulating the evolution of genomes has become increasingly widespread in the field of population genomics due to its numerous applications.
 One such application is for simulation-based inference, where simulated data are compared with observed data to draw conclusions about a system.
-A popular implementation of this is Approximate Bayesian Computation (ABC), but recently machine learning approaches to this inference have been developed and offer a more flexible and efficient option.
+A popular implementation of this is approximate Bayesian computation (ABC), but recently machine learning approaches to ABC have been developed and offer a more flexible and efficient option.
 The Scottish wildcat is a sub-population of the European wildcat (Felis silvestris) under threat of eradication by genetic swamping due to hybridisation with wildcat Cats (F. catus).
 Previous studies have used ABC with population genomics simulators to explore the extent of this hybridisation for a three-population model of wildcats, Scottish F. silvestris, and a captive population of F. silvestris.
-This study expands the previously studied model to include European F. silvestris and African wildcats (F. lybica), and to use Sequential Neural Posterior Estimation to infer parameter distributions based on whole-genome data.
+This study expands the previously studied model to include European F. silvestris and African wildcats (F. lybica), and to use Sequential Neural Posterior Estimation (SNPE) to infer parameter distributions based on whole-genome data.
 Initial rounds of inference indicated some model misspecification, so we implemented a number of techniques for pruning summary statistics to improve model fit.
-This improved our posterior estimates of wildcat demography, however, estimation of some parameters, particularly those describing ancient demography, remained intractable.
+This improved our posterior estimates of wildcat demography; however, estimation of some parameters, particularly those describing ancient demography, remained unresolved.
 Despite this, our approach provides a valuable and flexible template for inferring models of evolution and demography based on whole genome sequence data, and we describe novel tools for tackling model misspecification.

-Acknowledgements

-I would like to thank my supervisor, Mark Beaumont, Jo Howard-McCombe, and Dan Ward for conceiving such an interesting project, and for so generously giving me their time, patience, and guidance through such a steep learning curve.
-I would also like to thank Dan Ward and Jack Morton, for their superbly written GitHub repositories, which lay the foundation for much of this project.
-Thanks also to the University of Bristol for the use of their computing cluster, which was essential in the undertaking of this project.

 Keywords